cschpc/student-cluster-competition-2024/Training/06-rocHPL/exercises/README.md

 3. Load the following modules into your session: `LUMI/23.09`, `partition/G`, `rocm`
 4. Install HPL
     - Remember to export the cray compiler wrappers into your environment first with `export CXX=CC` and `export HIPCXX=CC`
     - You need to specify the system's MPI installation path again during this
+    - Use the rocm and rocblas found in the system
     - Write down the command you used for installing HPL
-5. Let the advisor know when you reach this step and Wait for the next instructions
+5. Let the advisor know when you reach this step and wait for the next instructions

 ### Task 2: Run HPL on a single LUMI-G node